scleradb/scleradb.github.io/docsrc/sclerasql/sqlextdataaccess.md

       FROM EXTERNAL CSV("/path/to/custinfo.csv") JOIN myloc.defaulters USING (email) GROUP BY location;

-Note that since the CSV format does not include the type of the columns, each column in the table returned by `CSV[_]` has type `VARCHAR`.
-Also, as such, no column in the CSV file should have a value of size larger than the `VARCHAR` size limit (currently 767 characters).
+Note that since the CSV format does not include the type of the columns, each column in the table returned by `CSV(_)` has type `VARCHAR`.

 ### Exporting Query Results as CSV Files
 The `EXTERNAL CSV` can also be used to export the result of a query into a CSV file, using the following syntax: